-Mr. Gladstone was selected to serve as a director on our Board, and to be nominated to serve another directorship term, due to the fact that he is our founder and has greater than thirty years of experience in the industry, including his past service as our chairman and chief executive since our inception.
+Ms. English was selected to serve as an independent director on our Board, and to be nominated to serve another directorship term, due to her greater than twenty years of senior management experience at various corporations and non-profit organizations as well as her past service on our Board of Directors since December 2003.